This article is from the Rat Health Care booklet. Order one today! Check out the info at Rat Books

 Feeding

-However, getting the formula in baby rats can be a challenge.
-One of the best methods is to get an IV catheter or small rubber feeding tube from your vet.
+One of the best methods of feeding baby rats is to get an IV catheter or small rubber feeding tube from your vet.
 These will fit onto the tip of a 1 cc syringe which will help you carefully monitor the amount a baby eats.
 You will have to cut the feeding tube shorter but it will still be about 4 inches long.
 The end of the catheter or tube is about the same size as mother’s nipple, but you will still need to slowly squirt the formula into the baby’s mouth.
 You can also use an eye dropper with a narrow tip.
 Be careful not to overfill the baby’s mouth which can cause them to get the formula up their nose.
+Don’t try to use a syringe larger than 1 ml because it will be too difficult to control the amount of formula you squeeze out.

 Another method is to use a tiny piece of rag and form a nipple from one corner.
 Start by dipping the “nipple” in the formula and squeezing drops into the baby’s mouth.
 Once the baby starts sucking on the rag, you can drip formula little by little onto the rag with a dropper so you don’t have to remove the nipple from the baby’s mouth.
+You can also try using a small craft paint brush, or clean eye make-up sponge, the little one on a stick.

 Once when I was hand raising a wild roof rat who was just under 2 weeks of age, I thought he hated the formula because he would lick a few drops and then open his mouth as if he was gagging.
 I finally realized he was opening his mouth to begin power sucking!
 Infants use their tongue and upper palate to create the suction.
 Once I got the eye dropper properly positioned up against the roof of his mouth he would suck down about 0.75-1 ml in about 5-10 seconds!
 All I had to do was lightly squeeze the eye dropper bulb.
-However, it is pretty common for a baby rat to power suck for a little while and then get formula up their nose, so watch out for this.
-They are less likely to get formula up their nose when they use the licking/sucking method.

 This 13-day-old roof rat is power sucking!

-The Weaning Process
+Weaning

 Special Notes for Orphaned Wild Rats